meeting your bioinformatics needs

 - We developed, in collaboration with SystemsX and LipidX, the SwissLipids knowledgebase – a comprehensive library of over 500,000 lipid structures enriched with expert-curated information on lipid metabolism, protein interactions and occurrence in organelles, cells, tissues and organs.

 Our experts harmonize and optimize internal data management processes, analysis pipelines or software tools.
 We also organize and support clinical benchmarking activities with Swiss or international partners.

 - Swiss-wide ring trial: SIB led the first nationwide quality-control test to benchmark and harmonize the current metagenomic workflows used at Swiss clinical virology laboratories, in collaboration with EPFL and the University of Zurich.

 Our comprehensive – and constantly evolving – course portfolio provides hands-on experience of the most up-to-date bioinformatics techniques and resources, including clinical applications for researchers or healthcare professionals.
-We offer about 100 course-days per year, making up over 50 courses provided by 80 trainers to 1,200 participants.
+We offer about 100 course-days per year.

 - Certificate of Advanced Studies (CAS) in Personalized Molecular Oncology: First of its kind in Switzerland, it is co-organized by SIB and the University Hospitals of Basel and Lausanne, and aims to establish a common language between the wide range of professionals involved in the personalized oncology process, from biologists and bioinformaticians to pathologists and clinicians, towards better informed use of genomic data for both routine clinical practice and clinical research.